SAM MASTERS LEGAL

 Absolutely.
 No matter how minor the drug offense is, even if it is this much cannabis.
-If you are convicted, first of all, you will lose your drivers license for one year in the state of Florida.
+If you are convicted, first of all, you will lose your driver's license for 6 months in the state of Florida.
 Also, having a drug offense on your record can affect a lot of business opportunities down the road.
 Having an experienced attorney that can maybe work out things through a dismissal and diversion, that's what you need.

 What's important is whether or not you have any prior criminal history.
 There is a good chance, if you hired experienced counsel, that your charges can be dismissed.
 If that happens, then we can expunge your record down the road.

 Immediately hire local counsel and do not speak with law enforcement unless that local counsel is with you.
 You need to have someone advising you, especially in drug cases, because investigators do want to speak with you and find out what you know.
 That should not be done without the aid of an experienced attorney who could maybe work out a deal on the front-end before you do say anything to them.

 Call an attorney who will help you through the process.
 It's very important that you do not enter a plea to that crime.
 If you are convicted, you will lose your driver's license for 6 months.
 It depends on whether you have any prior criminal history.
 In any event, you need to speak to a local attorney who can tell you about the process.
 If you were given a ticket, don't pay it, because that will be considered a guilty plea, which could nonetheless result in your license being suspended.